N7ghtm4r3/Equinox/documd/backend/BatchSynchronizationProcedure.md

 }
 ```

-Then use the converter, if you need to use the converter you have to create a converter for both sides, in the procedure
+Then use the converter in the procedure (if you need to use the converter you have to create a converter for both sides)

 ```java
 @BatchSyncProcedureImpl
 public class TeamMemberBatchSyncProcedure extends BatchSynchronizationProcedure<String, String, TeamMemberBatchItem> {